wp-plugins/my-calendar/readme.txt

 == Upgrade Notice ==

-Upgrading to version 1.6.4 will require you to re-configure your upcoming events and today's events widgets.
+Upgrading from version 1.6.3 or below will require you to re-configure your upcoming events and today's events widgets.